 Celebrated on the third Monday in January.
 The Reverend Martin Luther King, Jr. was an African-American clergyman who is recognized for his tireless efforts to win civil rights for all people through nonviolent means.

-July 4th This holiday honors the nation’s birthday – the adoption of the Declaration of Independence on July 4, 1776.
-It is a day of picnics and patriotic parades, a night of concerts, and fireworks.
+On July 4th.
+This holiday honors the nation’s birthday – the adoption of the Declaration of Independence.
+It is a day of picnics and patriotic parades, as well as a night of concerts and fireworks.

 The first Monday of September.
 This holiday honors the nation’s working people, typically with parades.
 For most Americans it marks the end of the summer vacation season and the start of the school year.